GSVB-Systems/Belsign-QC/README.md

 ### Production

 * The application should be able to take pictures assigned/ or assign them to an order number.
-(Clarification needen)
+(Clarification needed)
 * Automatically save those picture to a Database.

 ### Quality assurance